CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 Then enter the connection information appropriate to your Oracle database.

-**NOTE:** It is important for the timezone on the application server and the database server to be the same.
-If this is not the case in your environment you can set the timezone of the database connection using a jdbc option:

-	jdbc:mysql://<path_to_mysql_database_server>:3306/<schema_name_of_mysql_database>?useLegacyDatetimeCode=false&serverTimezone=<3-letter-timezone>

 At the very bottom of the file comment out the database entry for MySQL and uncomment the entry for Oracle: